-- The Employer Identification Number (EIN) and three-digit Pension Plan Number. - The most recent Pension Protection Act (PPA) zone status.
-Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded. - The "FIP/RP Status" indicating whether a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented. - 4.
+- percent funded, and plans in the green zone are at least 80 percent funded - The "FIP/RP Status" indicating whether a financial improvement plan (FIP) or a rehabilitation plan (RP) is either pending or has been implemented. - 4.
 The expiration date(s) of collective-bargaining agreement(s).

 The FAP Plan covers employees hired prior to January 1, 2003 and includes other District employees that are not employees of the Bank.
 It is accounted for as a multiemployer plan.
 The related net benefit plan obligations are not included in the Bank's Balance Sheets but are included in the Combined Balance Sheets for the AgFirst District.
-FAP Plan expenses included in employee benefit costs on the Bank's Statements of Income were \$4.3 million for 2019, \$5.8 million for 2018, and \$5.3 million for 2017.
-At December 31, 2019, 2018, and 2017, the total liability balance for the FAP Plan presented in the District Combined Balance Sheets was \$129.7 million, \$94.5 million, and \$139.1 million, respectively.
-The FAP Plan was 87.55 percent, 89.56 percent, and 86.41 percent funded to the projected benefit obligation as of December 31, 2019, 2018, and 2017, respectively.
+FAP Plan expenses included in employee benefit costs on the Bank's Statements of Comprehensive Income were \$5.2 million for 2020, \$4.3 million for 2019, and \$5.8 million for 2018.
+At December 31, 2020, 2019, and 2018 the total liability balance for the FAP Plan was \$114.4 million, \$129.7 million, and \$94.5 million, respectively.
+The FAP Plan was 89.63 percent, 87.55 percent, and 89.56 percent funded to the projected benefit obligation as of December 31, 2020, 2019, and 2018, respectively.

 In addition to providing pension benefits, the Bank provides certain medical and dental benefits for eligible retired employees through the OPEB Plan.
 Substantially all of the Bank employees may become eligible for the benefits if they reach early retirement age while working for the Bank.
 Early retirement age is defined as a minimum of age 55 and 10 years of service.
 Employees hired after December 31, 2002, and employees who separate from service between age 50 and age 55, are required to pay the full cost of their retiree health insurance coverage.
 In addition, substantially all District employees who retired on or before December 1, 2007, after reaching early retirement age are provided retiree life insurance benefits.
 The OPEB Plan includes other Farm Credit System employees that are not employees of the Bank or District and is accounted for as a multiemployer plan.
 The related net benefit plan obligations are not included in the Bank's Balance Sheets but are included in the Combined Statement of Condition for the Farm Credit System.
 The OPEB Plan is unfunded with expenses paid as incurred.
-Postretirement benefits other than pensions included in employee benefit costs on the Bank's Statements of Income were \$991 thousand for 2019, \$988 thousand for 2018, and \$937 thousand for 2017.
-At December 31, 2019, the total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition was \$209.5 million.
+Postretirement benefits other than pensions included in employee benefit costs on the Bank's Statements of Comprehensive Income were \$944 thousand for 2020, \$991 thousand for 2019, and \$988 thousand for 2018.
+The total AgFirst District liability balance for the OPEB Plan presented in the Farm Credit System Combined Statement of Condition was \$220.0 million, \$209.5 million, and \$181.8 million at December 31, 2020, 2019, and 2018, respectively.